This easy Taco Casserole will dazzle your taste buds and definitely be requested often in your house!

 Instructions

-• Grease a 9x13" baking dish and add the crushed Doritos to the bottom of the pan.
+• Grease a 9×13 inch baking dish and add the crushed Doritos to the bottom of the pan.

-• Cook ground beef and add taco seasoning as directed on the package.
+• In a skillet, cook ground beef and add taco seasoning as directed on the package.
 Spread over Dorito layer.

-• Beat cream cheese until smooth, slowly add in salsa.
+• In a bowl, beat cream cheese until smooth, slowly add in salsa.
 Spoon over ground beef layer and smooth out evenly.

 • Top with 1 ½ cups shredded cheese.
 Bake at 350˚F for 25-30 minutes, or until hot & bubbly.